How to Politely & Legally Deny a Rental Application

 • Mentioning your minimum qualifications on the application.

-• Tell them that you’ll be verifying all information, including talking to references, prior landlords, and their employer.
+• Tell them that you’ll be verifying all information, including talking to references, prior landlords, and their employers.

-Spelling all this out on the application itself will have the effect of deterring many low quality applicants from even applying.
-This is a huge win for you, as it saves you time, money on screening costs, and from more opportunities to have discrimination cases filed against you.
+Spelling all this out on the application itself will have the effect of deterring many low-quality applicants from even applying.
+This is a huge win for you, as it saves you time, money on screening costs, and fewer opportunities to have discrimination cases filed against you.

 3. Order Tenant Screening Reports